Leeds Men’s Suicide Prevention Fund Large Grants

 The programme will initially run for three years with over £70,000 distributed annually through both small grants of up to £10,000 and some large grants of up to £25,000.

 Suicide Prevention is a key public mental health priority in Leeds.
-There is a long-standing, multi-agency strategic Suicide Prevention group, and the Leeds Suicide Audit 2011-2013 is nationally recognised as best practice.
-Leeds has also been cited as a best practice case study for investing in ‘postvention’ (i.e. counselling and other social care given after the experience of a traumatic event, especially to those directly affected by a suicide bereavement).
+There is a long-standing, multi-agency citywide Strategic Suicide Prevention Group, and the Leeds Suicide Audit 2014-2016 is nationally recognised as best practice.
+Leeds has also been cited as a best practice case study for investing in ‘postvention’ (i.e. timely and appropriate support provided to those bereaved by suicide).
 This service has been well evaluated and is contributing to global evidence of effective peer-led interventions.

 Based on these findings, we are keen to fund activities working with men in these areas.